 A quarterly report which show the short term movements in the output of industries in the production and construction sectors within Wales.

-- The longer term trend for the Index of Production for Wales shows a 1.1 per cent fall when comparing the latest four quarters to the previous four quarters.
-UK output increased by 1.6 per cent.
-The fall over the longer term in Wales was largely accounted for by a fall in Electricity, Gas and Water Supply.
-In the UK, the increase was largely accounted for by Rubber and Plastics and other Non-metallic Minerals.
-The short term quarterly movements show output increased in both Wales and the UK (up 1.0 per cent and up 0.2 per cent respectively).
+- The longer term trend for the Index of Production for Wales shows a 0.8 per cent increase when comparing the latest four quarters to the previous four quarters.
+UK output increased by 1.4 per cent.
+The increase over the longer term in Wales was largely accounted for by an increase in Food, Beverages and Tobacco.
+In the UK, the increase was largely accounted for by Transport Equipment.
+The short term quarterly movements show output increased in both Wales and the UK (up 2.4 per cent and up 0.2 per cent respectively).

 Tel: 029 2082 5017